AVJdataminer/AVJdataminer.github.io/CoverLetter1.md

 - [X]  Identify, develop and implement practical decision science solutions such as predictive regression modeling, decision trees and supervised and unsupervised machine learning techniques.

-These are the tools I use:
+These are what I use:

 :hammer: R, Python, SQL, Tableau, + whatever gets the job done.